-On July 4, 2014, several women who claimed they were unjustifiably forced to take pregnancy tests filled this lawsuit in the U.S. District Court for the Northern District of California.
+On June 2, 2014, several women who claimed they were unjustifiably forced to take pregnancy tests after they were arrested filled this lawsuit in Superior Court in Alameda County.
 The plaintiffs sued the Alameda County Sheriff’s Department under 42 U.S.C § 1983 and state law.
-The ...
+The plaintiffs, ...

 read more >

-The plaintiffs' alleged that on separate occasions, they were arrested by the Alameda county police and taken to either the Glen E. Dyer Detention Facility of Santa Rita County Jail.
+The plaintiffs alleged that on separate occasions, they were arrested by the Alameda county police and taken to either the Glen E. Dyer Detention Facility of Santa Rita County Jail.
 Upon arrival at these facilities all three plaintiffs claim that they were ordered to take a pregnancy test, however, the results of these pregnancy tests were not disclosed.
-One plaintiff was above the age requirement for facilitating pregnancy tests stated within the General Health Services Policy & Procedure of the Santa Rita Jail and Glen E. Dyer Detention Facility.
-Plaintiffs claim that the pregnancy tests were emotionally degrading as well as an invasion of their privacy
+One plaintiff was above the age requirement for pregnancy tests stated within the General Health Services Policy & Procedure of the Santa Rita Jail and Glen E. Dyer Detention Facility.
+Plaintiffs claimed that the pregnancy tests were emotionally degrading as well as an invasion of their privacy.

 In July 2014, the defendants moved the case from state to federal court, to the U.S. District Court for the Northern District of California.
 On October 14, 2014, Magistrate Judge Maria-Elena James denied the plaintiffs' motion to remand the case back to state court.
 After several case management conferences, the plaintiffs requested to amend their complaint and resubmit to the court.
 On April 28, 2015, the plaintiffs filed their first amended complaint requesting nominal damages.